Historic stone tower and scenic coastal landscape on the Dingle Way hiking trail in Ireland

 Overall, the weather on the Dingle Way is totally unpredictable.
 Ireland is known for its consistent bouts of rain and strong winds, but that’s also what makes the country so incredibly lush with dense green scattered all across the land.

 While it will most likely rain while walking the Dingle Way, you might get a few days of sunshine here and there.
 This is hugely dependent on both luck and the time of year that you choose to go and hike.
-Like most other places, hiking in the middle of summer makes it more likely that you’ll catch the sun, and if you’re hiking in the early spring or late fall, the storms may be all you get.

-Making Your Itinerary for Hiking the Dingle Way
+Fitness & Training for the Dingle Way

 There are a lot of ways to split up your itinerary along the Dingle Way, but it is traditionally split up into eight sections, making a perfect eight-day itinerary to make yours.